wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 Anyway, the reason this is a survival guide is because after spending my entire career as a software engineer, I was thrown into a team lead role without much warning.
 I had no idea what I was doing and had very little support.
 This is the survival guide I wish I had.
 It documents my experiences as an inexperienced team lead --as an engineer transitioning to a team lead-- and my learnings & mistakes along the way.
 Hopefully this can act as a survival guide for you, too.

 This is a fairly long guide, so I've split it into sections.
-Feel free to skip sections that aren't relevant to you.<!-- more -->
+Feel free to skip sections that aren't relevant to you.<!--more-->

 * Placeholder list item
 {:toc}